t2-project/documentation/source/microservices/use.rst

 Deploy T2-Project
 ~~~~~~~~~~~~~~~~~

-Deploy the T2-Projects services as described on page :doc:`Deployment <deploy>` and make the UIBackend service accessible.
+Deploy the T2-Project services as described on page :doc:`Deployment <deploy>` and make the *UIBackend* service accessible.

 Get JMeter
 ~~~~~~~~~~~~~~~